-Find an activity that will take your mind of being hungry.
+Find an activity that will take your mind off being hungry.
 Put a list together, and with there being so many low-cost distracting activities here, the list should be quite long.
-Activities such as taking a walk, go for a massage, get your nails painted or get a haircut etc.
+Activities such as taking a walk, going for a massage, getting your nails painted, or getting a haircut, etc.

 Keep a food journal

 Track your food and emotions in a journal or diary.
 This will help you identify your toughest times, your triggers, and how your food choices are affecting you emotionally.

 Be aware of what foods you keep at home.
 When that urge overpowers you and you reach for what you have in the cupboard if the naughty foods are gone then the mind with go for the much healthier option.
 Have 3 healthy food choices there ready to go (some almonds or nuts, carrot sticks, or try some Greek yogurt, etc)